British Virgin Islands

 Deadman Bay

-From this north-facing bay you can see Dead Chest Island, where legend has it that Blackbeard marooned 15 men with nothing but a bottle of rum and an idea for a song.
-Some tried to swim ashore and this bay is named after them.
+From this north-facing bay, you can see Dead Chest Island – where legend has it Blackbeard marooned 15 men with nothing but a bottle of rum and the idea for a song.
+Some tried to swim ashore, and this bay is named after them.

 map pinPeter Island